pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/ingress/index.md

 However, we recommend to set up the following resources in a production environment:

 - An **Ingress Controller** to manage **HTTP/HTTPS** external access to the `Console` and authentication services (`oidc` and `identity` services).
-- A **Network Load Balancer** to manage **gRPC** external access to `pachd`.
+- A **TCP Load Balancer** to manage **gRPC** external access to `pachd`.

-The diagram below gives a quick overview of the recommended setup:
+The diagram below gives a quick overview of the above recommendations on AWS EKS:
 ![Infrastruture Recommendation](../../images/infra_recommendations.png)

 ### `NodePort`
 By default, the local deployment of Pachyderm deploys the `pachd` service as  `type:NodePort`.
-However, `NodePort` is a limited solution that is not secure in production deployments.
+However, `NodePort` is a limited solution that is not recommended in production deployments.
 Therefore, Pachyderm services are otherwise exposed on the cluster internal IP (ClusterIP) instead of each node’s IP (Nodeport).

 ### `Ingress`
 An Ingress exposes HTTP and HTTPS routes from outside the cluster to services in the cluster such as Console or Authentication services.